BobFIV/PSU_CAPSTONE_F2023/docs/firmwareUpdate.md

 - [nRF 9160](9160Update.md)
 # Initialization:
 Initialization of the update is done completed following oneM2M.
 To learn more about oneM2M in our project, see the [oneM2M doc](oneM2M.md)
+When each board is turned on, it will send a CREATE request to the ACME CSE.
+An UPDATE request is then sent to the CSE to set the version number.
+In the case of the ESP32 and Raspberry Pi, since they are non-oneM2M devices, these messages are sent to the 9160 and correctly formatted, then sent to the CSE.

+Add view of CSE here.

+The nRF9160 is subscribed to the Django WebApp AE.
+Once the AE pushes an update for any of the boards, the nRF9160 will get a notification.
+Following this notification, an update request is published to the container to refresh the version of the device in the container.
+The Django WebApp, also subscribed to each device, will see the version and an update/revert option will now be available to the user.
+Pressing this update/revert option will then trigger the update to occur.

 # The Update:
 The maximum transfer unit, or MTU of our devices in a BLE network with the nRF9160DK is 247 Bytes.
 This means that although MQTT has a theoretical maximum package size of 256 MB, it is much less processing on the nRF9160DK to pre-chunk the packages down a maximum of 247 before sending.